 2013.

-Four times Academy Award-nominated Polish director Andrzej Wajda has an enormous cinematographic vision for this great biopic about one of the greatest leaders of our time, Lech Walesa (Robert Wieckiewicz).
+Four-time Academy Award-nominated Polish director Andrzej Wajda has an enormous cinematic vision for this great biopic about one of our time’s greatest leaders, Lech Walesa (Robert Wieckiewicz).
 The film starts with the famous interview by Italian journalist Oriana Fallaci (Maria Rosaria Omaggio).
-She asked relevant questions related to Walesa's turbulent life, how he organized unions, won the Nobel Prize, and changed the destiny of his nation and the World.
+She asked relevant questions related to Walesa’s turbulent life, how he organized unions, won the Nobel Prize, and changed the destiny of his nation and the World.
 An inspiring movie that anyone should see.

 3. Viva la Libertà